Zil-e-Huma

 Zil-e-Huma (26 February 1945 – 16 May 2014) was a Pakistani singer and daughter of Noor Jehan.

 Early life

-Born to Jehan-Rizvi family, she was the youngest daughter of Noor Jehan and Syed Shaukat Hussain Rizvi from Noor Jehan's first marriage.
+Born to the Jehan-Rizvi family, she was the youngest daughter of Noor Jehan and filmmaker Syed Shaukat Hussain Rizvi from Noor Jehan's first marriage.
 Noor Jehan and Shaukat Hussain Rizvi together also had 2 older sons named Akbar Rizvi and Asghar Rizvi.
-Huma was born in 1944 in Lahore, Punjab, Pakistan, the youngest of the three children of singer Noor Jehan and filmmaker Syed Shaukat Hussain Rizvi.
+Huma was born in 1944 in Lahore, Punjab, Pakistan, the youngest of the three children of her parents.

 When she was a child, her parents divorced.
 Her father demanded the family's studio Shahnoor Studios, in return for her custody in the divorce court and was given custody of the studios.

 Career

 Growing up with her mother in Karachi, singing and music became her passion but during her childhood, her mother Noor Jehan refused to allow her to undergo training in music.

 In the early 1990s, after having decided to make music her profession, she commenced formal education in music under Ghulam Mohammed, her mother's Ustad (teacher).
 She said in an interview, "Learning at that age wasn't an easy game but I had made up my mind to keep on learning as learning never ends".
 Zil-e-Huma usually used to sing her mother's super-hit film songs on Pakistan Television.